PATIENCE-ONAH/alx-system_engineering-devops/0x01-shell_permissions/README.md

 A script that changes the owner and group owner
 A script that changes the file
-A script that will play Star Wars iv episode in the terminal
+A script that will play Star Wars iv episode in the terminal A script that add execute permission to all subdirectories of the current directory for owner group owner and other users